Nick Libett

-Career
+Early years

 Libett was born in 1945 at Stratford, Ontario.
 He played youth hockey with the Stratford Pee Wees and the Stratford Junior Braves.

 Professional hockey

 Libett played junior hockey with the Hamilton Red Wings from 1962 to 1966, and began his professional hockey career with the Memphis Wings (1965–67) and Fort Worth Wings (1967-68).

 Libett made his NHL debut with the Detroit Red Wings during the 1967-68 season.
 He was a starter at left wing for Detroit for 11 consecutive seasons from 1968-69 through the 1978-79 season.
 He led the NHL in games played four times, scored at least 20 goals six times, averaged over 50 points a season from 1971 to 1975, represented Detroit in the 1977 NHL All-Star Game, and finished seventh in the voting for the Frank J. Selke Trophy during the 1978-79 season.
+He had a consecutive game streak of 389 games over five seasons, ending in March 1979.
 He played in the playoffs only twice in his twelve seasons with the Red Wings.

 On August 3, 1979, Libett was traded by the Red Wings to the Pittsburgh Penguins in exchange for Pete Mahovlich.
 He played two season with the Penguins, retiring after the 1980-81 season at age 35.